The poured out life of Christ

 Question: What does he mean by the figure of God?

-Verses 6-7 are the only verses in the NT that contain the Greek word that Paul for
+Verses 6-7 are the only verses in the NT that contain the Greek word Paul uses for “form,” but the Greek OT contains the word four times.

 Richter 8,18 "And he said to Zebach and Zalmunna, How were the men that you killed in Tabor?
 They said: They were like you, each one as beautiful as royal children."